THE BOUDOIR BRIDE

 Sarah has been in the wedding industry for eleven years and with that experience came the passion to help engaged couples go from broke to brilliant & empowered.
 With that in mind, Sarah came up with 6 Steps to Wedding Sanity, a simple, yet proven wedding budgeting & planning system.

-Outside of the wedding world, Sarah is a big fan of the outdoors, a published author of three books for teens, and is a mindset coach who has helped more than 500 clients.
+Outside of the wedding world, Sarah is a big fan of the outdoors, a published author of three books for teens, and loves creating stellar graphic designs that impress the masses.

 "I am amazed with how much information Bride School packed into a single day.
 Sarah is a genius!"